PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 05:44:56
+Last updated: 2024-04-07 05:45:30
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: Because there's no way watching it can be more fun than playing it yourself. - Oh Il-nam